FrontRunner: Stations

-Notable accidents
+Notable incidents

 On January 24, 2017, a FrontRunner train impacted the front trailer of a FedEx double semi-trailer truck at a North Salt Lake crossing.
 The impact was of sufficient force to crush and split the trailer and fling its contents down the tracks.
 The crossing lights and gates did not operate during the train's approach so there was no warning to vehicles in the crossing.
 Furthermore, snow and ice were present at the time of the accident limiting visibility.
 There were no significant injuries in the accident.
 A police cruiser was in the opposite lane near the crossing with its dash camera active.
 The accident video was released to the media and quickly became popular.
 UTA investigated the incident and fired an employee after determining he had improperly raised the gates without following procedures that would have made the crossing safe.

 On October 16, 2019, a FrontRunner train impacted an idle car on the tracks and threw it 30 ft after its driver experienced a medical incident and fell unconscious.
 At the time, the train was traveling approximately 80 mph before emergency brakes were activated 3/4 mile ahead of the blockade by train operator Riley Nelson.
 The unconscious driver was pulled from the car moments before the train hit by Utah Highway Patrol Trooper Ruben Correa, who encountered the situation while on routine patrol.
 The train was still moving at around 30 mph upon impact.
 Both the driver and the State Trooper's lives being saved was attributed to the FrontRunner being five minutes behind schedule and the operator's quick reaction.

 On February 4, 2025, a FrontRunner train impacted an SUV at 1000 South on Hill Field Road in Layton after the SUV was rear ended by a pickup truck into the crossing after being stopped behind the crossing.
 The SUV driver made an attempt to back up out of the crossing but stopped shortly after impacting the crossing arm.
 The driver left the vehicle moments before collision.
-Videos from 1000 South and onboard the train was released on KSL the next week and quickly went semi-viral on the internet.
+Videos from 1000 South and on board the train was released on KSL the next week and quickly went viral on the internet, making it one of the most viewed videos of FrontRunner.